spirilis/slsdk_1202/INTEGRATION.md

 If you'd like, you can remove any of the `DisplaySharp` related stuff but it's not strictly necessary since those structs should be garbage-collected by the compiler since we have no references to the Sharp display in `Display_config[]`.

-However, we want to add our Nokia1202 config:
+However, we want to add our Nokia1202 config after that code:

 ```c
 #include <ste2007.h>